Bayesian Incentive-Compatible Bandit Exploration: Related work

 \citet{Kremer-JPE14} only consider the case of two actions, whereas we handle an arbitrary constant number of actions.
 Handling more than two actions is important in practice, because recommendation systems for products or experiences are rarely faced with only binary decisions.
 Further, medical trials with multiple treatments are important, too \citep{Hellmich-multiarm-2001,Freidlin-multiarm-2008,Lancet-multiarm-2014}.
 For multiple actions, convergence to the best action is a new and interesting result on its own, even regardless of the rate of convergence.
 Our extension to more than two actions is technically challenging, requiring several new ideas compared to the two-action case; especially so for the detail-free version.

-We implement \emph{adaptive exploration}, as discussed above, whereas the algorithm in \citet{Kremer-JPE14} is a BIC implementation of a ``naive" MAB algorithm in which the exploration schedule is fixed in advance.
+We implement \emph{adaptive exploration}, when the exploration schedule is adapted to the previous observations, whereas the algorithm in \citet{Kremer-JPE14} is a BIC implementation of \emph{fixed exploration} --- a ``naive" MAB algorithm in which the exploration schedule is fixed in advance.
 This leads to a stark difference in ex-post regret.
 To describe these improvements, let us define the \emph{MAB instance} as a mapping from actions to their expected rewards, and let us be more explicit about the asymptotic ex-post regret rates as a function of the time horizon $T$ (i.e., the number of agents). \citet{Kremer-JPE14} only provides regret bound of $\tilde{O}(T^{2/3})$ for all MAB instances, \footnote{Here and elsewhere, the $\tilde{O}(\cdot)$ notation hides $\polylog(T)$ factors.} whereas our algorithm achieves ex-post regret $\tilde{O}(\sqrt{T})$ for all MAB instances, and $\polylog(T)$ for MAB instances with constant ``gap" in the expected reward between the best and the second-best action.
-The literature on MAB considers this a significant improvement (more on this in the related work section).
-In particular, the $\polylog(T)$ result is important in two ways: it quantifies the advantage of ``nice" MAB instances over the worst case, and of IID rewards over adversarially chosen rewards. \footnote{The MAB problem with adversarially chosen rewards only admits $\tilde{O}(\sqrt{T})$ ex-post regret in the worst case.} The sub-par regret rate in \citet{Kremer-JPE14} is indeed a consequence of fixed exploration: fixed-exploration algorithms cannot have worst-case regret better than $\Omega(T^{2/3})$, and cannot achieve $\polylog(T)$ regret for MAB instances with constant gap \citep{MechMAB-ec09}.
+The literature on MAB considers this a significant improvement (more on this below).
+In particular, the $\polylog(T)$ result is important in two ways: it quantifies the advantage of ``nice" MAB instances over the worst case, and of IID rewards over adversarially chosen rewards. \footnote{The MAB problem with adversarially chosen rewards only admits $\tilde{O}(\sqrt{T})$ ex-post regret in the worst case.} The sub-par regret rate in \citet{Kremer-JPE14} is indeed a consequence of fixed exploration: such algorithms cannot have worst-case regret better than $\Omega(T^{2/3})$, and cannot achieve $\polylog(T)$ regret for MAB instances with constant gap \citep{MechMAB-ec09}.

 In terms of information structure, the algorithm in \citet{Kremer-JPE14} requires all agents to have the same prior, and requires a very detailed knowledge of that prior; both are significant impediments in practice.
 Whereas our detail-free result allows the planner to have only a very limited knowledge of the prior, and allows the agents to have different priors.